Flame Analytics

 For a retail store looking to increase footfalls, creating a positive first impression is imperative for customers to return.
 Effective communication in a retail store starts with acknowledging customers as they enter.
 A small greeting showcases that you value their presence, and it conveys a friendly attitude.

 With lack of acknowledgment from a retail staff as one of the top three complaints, a simple ‘Hello!
 Welcome to the store’ wouldn’t hurt.
-If you further want to elevate the customer experience and improve communication, instead of a simple ‘Hello’, follow these communication methods:
+If you further want to elevate the customer experience and improve communication with your customers, instead of a simple ‘Hello’, follow these communication methods:

 Small conversation

-It’s a great icebreaker to start conversation with customers.
+It’s a great icebreaker to start the communication with your customers.
 During such interactions, avoid asking questions that a customer is likely to answer in a yes or no. For initiating conversation and understanding your customer, better ask the following questions:

 • How did you hear about us?